amplication/docs/docs/running-amplication-platform/connect-server-to-bitbucket.md

 The `response_type=code` in the context of OAuth 2.0, it signifies that Bitbucket's authorization server will respond by sending an authorization code to the callback URL that we've set up, which in our case, is the amplication-client.

 amplication-client then forwards this code to the Amplication server.
-If the received code is as expected (and all the environmet variables are set as expected), the Amplication server responds with a token.
+If the received code is as expected (and all the environment variables are set as expected), the Amplication server responds with a token.
 That means that your local consumer granted permissions to your Bitbucket account.

 - Once the connection is established, you have the flexibility to either create a new Bitbucket repository or connect to an existing one.
 Regardless of the option you choose, you will need to select the Bitbucket workspace.
 If you're creating a new repository, this will be the workspace where your new repository will reside.
 If you're connecting to an existing repository, this should be the workspace where your current repository is located.